France Crypto Tax for Non-Residents 2026: Residence, Source, and Tax Treaties

 5. Expect DAC8/CARF to surface French-linked history regardless of current residence.

 Waltio and Koinly reconstruct the history needed for the resident-period and departure-year French filing and any treaty/CARF reconciliation.
-They do not determine residence or interpret a treaty — that is a French-tax-lawyer judgement.
-Use the tools for the figures, counsel for residence and treaty allocation.
+They do not determine residence or interpret a treaty; that is a French-tax-lawyer judgement.
+Use a tool for the figures and counsel for residence and treaty allocation.

 Further reading